iansebas/CarND-MPC-Project/README.md

 #### 4. Latency

-Delay is applied in line 136 of main.cpp to account for the latency.
+Delay index is applied in line 146 of MPC.cpp to account for the latency.
+I also tried applying delay before optimization (line 68 in MPC.cpp) but the results were unstable;

 #### 5. Simulation